 Some of the most popular online sportsbooks in other states include FanDuel Sportsbook, DraftKings Sportsbook, BetMGM, FOX Bet, PointsBet, and BetRivers.
 In most states, these brands operate under the license of land-based casinos.

 Not yet; however, DraftKings stands a good chance of entering the Louisiana market as soon as sports betting officially launches.
 DraftKings was also the first to receive a license to provide DFS in 47 parishes in Louisiana in July 2021.

-The Louisiana Gaming Control Board oversees all commercial casino operations in Louisiana.
+The Louisiana Gaming Control Board oversees all commercial casino and sports betting operations in Louisiana.
 This includes all upcoming sports betting products, including mobile apps.

 Legal online sportsbooks use geolocation technology to determine a user’s location when placing a bet.

-Yes, if you’re playing at a state-regulated online casino or sportsbook.
-Approved online sportsbooks in Louisiana will go through a thorough vetting process and background check from the Louisiana Gaming Control Board before they’re approved for launch.
+Yes, if you’re playing at a state-regulated online sportsbook.
+Approved online sportsbooks in Louisiana will go through a thorough vetting process and background checks from the Louisiana Gaming Control Board before they’re approved for launch.

 Playing at regulated online sportsbooks offers the same level of safety as playing on the casino floor at one of Louisiana’s legal casinos.
-Offshore sportsbooks and illegal bookmakers might not offer the same level of safety, however.
+Offshore sportsbooks and illegal bookmakers do not offer the same level of safety, however.